-Definition Term Туре Definition In-School Suspension Federal/Local Temporarily removing a student from his/her regular class schedule for disciplinary reasons, during which time the student remains on school grounds under the supervision of school personnel who are physically in the same location as the student.
+Term Definition Definition Туре Exclusion Local Removal of a student from the student's daily class schedule for disciplinary reasons and includes a suspension or a disciplinary unenrollment.
+In-School Suspension Federal/Local Temporarily removing a student from his/her regular class schedule for disciplinary reasons, during which time the student remains on school grounds under the supervision of school personnel who are physically in the same location as the student.
 Out-of-School Suspension Federal/Local Temporarily removing a student from school attendance to another setting for disciplinary reasons, during which time the student is not under the supervision of the school's personnel and is not allowed on school grounds.
 The term "out-of-school suspension" includes an involuntary dismissal.
 For students with disabilities, the term "out-of-school suspension" includes a removal in which no individualized family service plan (IFSP) or individualized education plan (IEP) services are provided because the removal is 10 days or fewer as well as removals in which the student continues to receive services according to the student's IFSP or IEP.
 Expulsion Federal/Local Removal of a student from the student's school of enrollment for disciplinary reasons for the remainder of the school year or longer in accordance with LEA policy.
 Modified expulsions Federal Removal of a student from the student's school or enrollment resulting from violations of the Gun Free Schools Act that are modified to less than 365 days.
 Involuntary Dismissal Local The removal of the student from school attendance for less than 1/2 of a school day for disciplinary reasons, during which time the student is not under the supervision of school personnel and is not allowed on school grounds.
 Involuntary Transfer Local The removal of a student from the student's school of enrollment for disciplinary reasons for the remainder of the school year, or longer, and the student's enrollment in another school within the same LEA, in accordance with LEA policy.
 School-Based Intervention Local Temporarily removing a student from the student's regular class schedule for the purpose of providing the student with school-based targeted supports, such as behavioral therapy, in response to student conduct that would otherwise warrant an in-school suspension.
-Change in Placement Federal For purposes of removals of a child with a disability from the child's current educational placement under §§300.530 through 300.535, a change of placement occurs if- The removal is for more than 10 consecutive school days; or The child has been subjected to a series of removals that constitute a pattern- Because the series of removals total more than 10 school days in a school year; Because the child's behavior is substantially similar to the child's behavior in previous incidents that resulted in the series of removals; and Because of such additional factors as the length of each removal, the total amount of time the child has been removed, and the proximity of the removals to one another.
-(1) The public agency determines on a case-by-case basis whether a pattern of removals constitutes a change of placement.
-(2) This determination is subject to review through due process and judicial proceedings.
+Change in Placement Federal For purposes of removals of a child with a disability from the child's current educational placement under §§300.530 through 300.535, a change of placement occurs if- (1) The removal is for more than 10 consecutive school days; or (2) The child has been subjected to a series of removals that constitute a pattern- i.
+Because the series of removals total more than 10 school days in a school year;

+- Because the child's behavior is substantially similar to the child's behavior in previous incidents that resulted in the series of removals; and - iii.
+Because of such additional factors as the length of each removal, the total amount of time the child has been removed, and the proximity of the removals to one another. - (1) The public agency determines on a case-by-case basis whether a pattern of removals constitutes a change of placement. - (2) This determination is subject to review through due process and judicial proceedings.